-Year 7 and 8 students have the valuable opportunity to ‘Take Your Child to Work Day’ ensuring they all have the unique chance to experience a work environment and have meaningful encounters with employers.
+Year 7 and 8 students also have the valuable opportunity to experience ‘Take Your Child to Work Day’ ensuring they all have the unique chance to experience a work environment and have meaningful encounters with employers.

 Year 9 – Researching career choices and where the subjects being studied can lead.
 Looking at which skills are missing and need to be acquired.
 Development of the Qualities of Success (QOS).